 Note on schedule conflicts

-Participants are highly encouraged to attend all sessions and workshops.
+Given the significant time, effort and investment behind running this program, participants are required to attend all sessions and workshops.
 In rare cases, exceptions can be made for pre-approved vacation or illness.
 However, if you anticipate any scheduling conflicts such as planned vacations that may prevent you from fully participating in the program and attending all sessions, please consider applying for a future cohort.

 Certificate of completion